Lasting Powers of Attorney

 Find what you need

-This LPA allows your attorney to deal with all of your financial affairs in the same way that you normally can.
-They can buy and sell property, invest money, set up and cancel direct debits and so on.
-This means that if you are ever unable to manage your finances yourself, your attorney can help you with this.
+This LPA allows your attorney to deal with all of your financial affairs just as you can.
+They can buy and sell property, invest money, set up and cancel direct debits etc. This means that if you are ever unable to manage your finances yourself then your attorney can help you with this from day one.

 The Business LPA will set out who you choose to continue running your business while you incapacitated.
 This might not always be the same person you appoint to look after you in your personal LPA because you might prefer to appoint someone with specific knowledge and experience to effectively carry out the running of your business.